rajeshnaroth/tictactoe/README.md

 A simple tic tac toe game using react/redux and bootstrap

 ##Step 1: First, you will need to install node, npm and webpack
-    node (which will also install npm)
+Install node from https://nodejs.org This will also install npm
     npm install webpack -g
     npm install webpack-dev-server -g